ENIACx64/ipk-projekt1/Readme.md

 ## Project overview

 The purpose of this application is to create a lightweight server communicating via the HTTP protocol, which is able to process three types of simple requests.
+These types are as follows:

+* get CPU load
+* get hostname
+* get CPU name